 Whether it’s Ashtabula County, the State of Ohio, or the Federal Emergency Management Agency, all EMAs have similar functions:

-Coordinate response and recovery activities during an emergency, either as a member of the on-site incident command team or from the County Emergency Operations Center (EOC) located in Jefferson at the County Court House.
+- Coordinate response and recovery activities during an emergency, either as a member of the on-site incident command team or from the County Emergency Operations Center (EOC) located in Jefferson at 17 N. Market Street.

 The mission of Ashtabula County Emergency Management is to utilize effective planning, training, exercise and coordination to continually develop the mitigation, preparedness, response and recovery capabilities for our county, cities, villages and townships for emergencies resulting from all hazards.